Wannabeserbian/python-web-scrapper/README.md

 # 🌐 Selenium Web Scraper for Country Ratings

-This Python project uses Selenium and BeautifulSoup to scrape country ratings fromfrom [Trading Economics](https://tradingeconomics.com/country-list/rating) and save the data in a timestamped CSV file.
+This Python project uses Selenium and BeautifulSoup to scrape table data from [WebScraper.io](https://webscraper.io/test-sites/tables/tables-without-thead) and save the data in a timestamped CSV file.

 ## ✅ Features

-- 📊 **Scrape Country Ratings** — Extracts country rating data from the website.
+- 📊 **Scrape Data from a table** — Extracts table data from the website.
 - 💾 **Save to CSV** — Automatically saves scraped data in a CSV file with a timestamped filename.
 - 🕒 **Timestamped Output** — Ensures each scrape creates a uniquely named file.
 - 🌐 **JavaScript-Rendered Content** — Handles dynamic content that requires JavaScript.